 The Aquinas Memorial Lectures date back to the 1940s.
 In March 1944, eleven years after the opening of the Aquinas Library, the inaugural Aquinas Lecture, entitled "Aquinas and Modern Practices of Interest Taking", was delivered by Mr John P. Kelly in the rooms of the Aquinas Library with the Chief Justice of Queensland, Sir William Webb, as Chairman.
 From then until 1950 an Aquinas Lecture was delivered each year.
 A new series of the Aquinas Memorial Lectures was established in 1979 by the Aquinas Library and continued by the Australian Catholic University McAuley Campus.
 The lecture series was originally published by Aquinas Press in Brisbane, the Aquinas Library from 1979 and then continued by the Australian Catholic University, McCauley Campus.

-The St Paul’s Theological Collection is one of the leading theology collections in Australia.
-It is physically located in the Library at the McAuley campus of the Australian Catholic University in Brisbane.
+The St Paul’s Theological College collection is one of the leading theology collections in Australia.
+It is physically located in the Library at the McAuley at Banyo campus of the Australian Catholic University in Brisbane.
 The collection originally belonged to the Province of Queensland, a corporate body of all of the dioceses of the Catholic Church in Queensland.
-The collection consists of approximately 35,000 books, as well as periodicals, eBooks and eJournals, most of which are catalogued and available via the ACU library catalogue.
+The collection consists of approximately 35,000 books, as well as periodicals, eBooks and eJournals, which are available via the ACU library catalogue.
 ACU continues to purchase items each year in order to build on this special theological collection.
 Some of the older material of historical significance is housed in locked glass cabinets in the Library.
-The Quinn Collection is a subset of the St Paul’s Theological College Collection.
-The Collection can be borrowed by all registered users of the Library except for items in the glass cases.
+The Quinn collection is a subset of the St Paul’s Theological College collection.
+The collection can be borrowed by all registered users of the Library except for items in the glass cases.